Moskovskiy/hebrew-trainer/README.md

 ## Features

-- Displays over a thousand random Hebrew sentences (around ten words each)
+- Displays over a thousand random sentences (around ten words each) for each supported language
 - Highlights correct letters in green, mistakes in red and the next character with a blue underline
 - Shows typing speed in characters per second after each sentence
 - Fun confetti effect when you finish a sentence

-Enjoy practicing your Hebrew typing skills!
+Enjoy practicing your typing skills!